Dishaaa22/ar-marker-scanner/README.md

 # my_app

+AR MARKER SCANNER

-An augmented reality mobile application built with Flutter and native Android/Kotlin integration.
-The application uses the device camera to detect predefined image markers and overlays video content on the detected image in real time.
+An augmented reality mobile application built with Flutter, Dart, Kotlin, and Google ARCore.
+The application uses the device camera to detect predefined image markers and plays video content directly over the tracked image, creating an interactive AR experience.

 How It Works: